byte-zone/ByteZone_Injector/README.md

 ## What is ByteZone Injector?

 ByteZone Injector is a user-mode injector written in C# .NET 8.0, designed for educational purposes in computer science.
-It allows you to delve into injection techniques and gain a deeper understanding of how applications interact with the system.
+It allows you to delve into injection techniques and gain a deeper understanding of how applications interact with the system, Also the injector offers **various injection techniques** to experiment with, providing a hands-on learning experience for understanding application loading and execution mechanisms.

-### Multiple Injection Methods
-ByteZone Injector offers various injection techniques to experiment with, providing a hands-on learning experience for understanding application loading and execution mechanisms.

 ### Project Structure